the1lab/1lab/src/Cat/Gaunt.lagda.md

   open StrictIds has-category has-strict renaming (K to K-iso) public
 ```

-As one would expect, gauntness is a proposition.
+As one would expect, being gaunt is property of a category.

 ```agda
 is-gaunt-is-prop